How do I help someone who lost a friend or family to suicide?

 Here are 3 key areas that that we will cover below that will guide you in your efforts to support someone who has lost a friend or family member to suicide: Being a good listener, the do’s and don’ts of what to say, and warning signs to look out for.

-How do I be a good listener?
+How do I be a good listener to a grieving person?

-One of the most helpful things you can do is to simply lend a listening ear.
-This means to sit with the grieving person and listen to their feelings in a non-judgemental manner without imposing your personal opinions.
+One of the most helpful things you can do for a grieving person is to simply lend a listening ear.
+This means to sit with him/her and listen to their feelings in a non-judgemental manner without imposing your personal opinions.
 Do not try to problem solve either.

 ACTIVE LISTENING is a great way of doing so!

 While our conversation partner is still speaking, we often get caught up in trying to formulate our response.
 A consequence of this is that we end up failing to fully grasp and understand what the other person is trying to convey.
-Instead of trying to find the right words, it is more important to let the person express themselves and share with you the nature of the loss.
-Here are some useful tips on being a good active listener:
+Instead of trying to find the right words, it is more important to let the grieving person express themselves and share with you the nature of the loss.
+Here are some useful tips on being a good active listener to a grieving person:

-• Accept all feelings.
-Let the person know that is okay for them to cry in front of you, break down, scream, or even laugh.
+Accept all feelings.
+Let him/her know that is okay for them to cry in front of you, break down, scream, or even laugh.
 They may be struggling with a whole array of new and even conflicting emotions like guilt, despair, blame, anger, and regret.
 These can be uncomfortable emotions, but it is better to let them out rather than bottling it up.
 Accept the emotions that they are experiencing and know that it will pass.
 There is no correct way to feel about loss.
 Ultimately, the person should feel free to express their feelings in a space that is free of judgement, argument, or criticism.

-• Silence is okay.
+Silence is okay.
 Be prepared for moments of awkward silences.
 Do not force the person to speak if they are not ready to.
 Instead, be willing to be present and show that you are ready to listen when they are ready to speak.

-• Offer comfort without minimizing or trivializing the loss.
+Offer comfort without minimizing or trivializing the loss.
 Statements such as “It could be worse” do not help.
 Do not give unsolicited advice, claim to know what the person is feeling, or compare your grief with theirs.
 Such words are rarely helpful.
 Instead, let the person know that what they are feeling is okay and that it is a normal reaction to the situation.

-What should I say?
+What should I say to a grieving person?

-• Acknowledge the situation and check in on how the person is feeling.
+Acknowledge the situation and check in on how the grieving person is feeling.
 Do not assume to know or understand how the person is feeling.
 Assumptions often worsen the situation as they invalidate a person’s intense emotions.
 Instead, start off by acknowledging the situation so the person knows that you are willing to openly discuss the loss they have experienced.
 Next, give them the opportunity to express their feelings.
 For example, “I heard that ___ died by suicide.
 I’m sorry to hear this happened and I’m here when you need me.
 How are you feeling?”

-• Reflecting and paraphrasing.
-This is a really useful way to show the person that you are hearing their story!
+Reflecting and paraphrasing.
+This is a really useful way to show the grieving person that you are hearing their story!
 It helps to foster a better empathetic connection, which makes the person more comfortable in continuing to share their thoughts and emotions with you.
 For example, the person might say “I don’t even know where to start, everything feels terrible.”
 In response, consider saying something along the lines of “It sounds like you feel very overwhelmed and upset, this situation is taking an emotional toll on you.”
 See how you would be reflecting their underlying emotions back to them?

-• Do not use cliches or platitudes to comfort.
-We often feel compelled to comfort the person by saying things such as “time will heal” and “they are in a better place now”.
+Do not use cliches or platitudes to comfort.
+We often feel compelled to comfort the grieving person by saying things such as “time will heal” and “they are in a better place now”.
 While it comes from a place of good intentions, such words can minimize the depth of the person’s pain, leaving them feeling misunderstood and more isolated.
 Instead, check on how they’ve coped so far and explore what resources they've tried so far.

 Keep an eye out for warning signs